syhner/next-kickstart/README.md

 ## next-kickstart

-Minimal yet feature packed Next.js 13.4 (app router) boilerplate.
-Zero setup to run on edge.
+Zero setup, edge-ready, feature-packed Next.js 13.4 (app router) boilerplate.

 Features which require enabling (indicated below) can be enabled by uncommenting all lines under where `@enable {feature}` appears.
 Some of these may be optional, indicated with `@optional {purpose}` e.g.